 Henry Hobson Richardson did not design this church.
 Indeed, the only structure in Detroit that can be confirmed as designed by him is the Bagley Memorial Fountain.
 John Layman Faxon, a Boston contemporary of Henry Hobson Richardson, designed First Congregational.
 Although Faxon traveled in Europe to study architecture before executing his Detroit commission, he apparently borrowed heavily from one of the churches that gave Richardson his reputation, Trinity Church in Boston.
 Faxon used warm red limestone from the Houghton area of the Upper Penninsula for this church and, in the Richardson style, it is rough hewn.
 The Woodward façade features a raised five-bay loggia.
 Above the entry way, you see a parapeted front gable.
 Above that is a two tiered arcade of rounded windows with much flowery tracery framed by a very substantial rounded arch.
 Faxon also added a 120-foot campanile, with its Richardsonesque arrangement of geometric patterns and many narrow arcades.
 This is topped by an 8-foot copper figure of the Archangel Uriel.
 I suspect there are very few statues of the Archangel Uriel anywhere in the world.
 The church was designed in the Greek Cross style.
 W. Hawkins Ferry, Detroit’s leading architectural historian, saw both Romanesque and Byzantine elements in the design of this church.
 Attached to First Congregation, is an activities center known as the Angel’s Wing Community House.
-Albert Kahn designed this building which as opened in 1925.
+Albert Kahn designed this building which opened in 1925.
 Albert Kahn designed factories, office towers, homes, a lighthouse, synagagues, libraries and a flag pole on Belle Isle.
-However, I cannot think of a church that he designed.
+However, I have never seen any reference to a church Albert Kahn designed.
+He did collaborate with Alexander Nettleton and George Trowbridge on the design of Bethany Memorial which stands on East Lafayette in the West Village neighborhood.
+I believe that the elder of the St. Mary's of Redford on Grand River asked Albert Kahn to design a church for their parish but he recommended Ralph Adam Cram who got the commission.
 Perhaps this parish house for First Congregational is as close as he came to designing a church.

 The Congregational church developed in the late 1500s when efforts were developing in England to reform the state church; that is, at the time of the Puritan Reformation.
 A British theologian, Robert Browne, apparently established the first Congregational parish in Norwich, England around 1580.
 Congregationalism was widely adopted by the early English settlers of New England.
 Throughout those states, you find very many attractive Congregational churches dating from the pre-Revolutionary era.
 No other part of the United States has as high a density of Congregationalists as New England.